Have you ever heard the expression “he or she comes from good stock”?

 Our “good stock” is plummeting while illness and disease are on the rise.
 To offset this current imbalance, we need to invest in good stock, literally.

 Stock is the liquid gold created through the alchemy of cooking animal bones.
-Our ancestors did not waste natural resources as food was scarce at times.
+Our ancestors did not waste natural resources as the food was scarce at times.

 They used every part of the animal, not just the prime cuts.
 Bones, feet, skin, and scraps too were boiled in water, creating vitamin and mineral-rich liquid.